Manecas1221212/romance/chapter_20.md

 *To: Tom Richards, Board Distribution*
 *Subject: Resignation Effective Immediately*

-Anna stared at the screen.
+Anna stared at the screen on her phone.
 Her hands went numb.

 She hadn't written this.